singhnir/mirror/README.md

 # The Intelligent Mirror
-The Intelligent Mirror powered by Raspberry PI Documentation V 1.2.0
+The Intelligent Mirror powered by Raspberry PI Documentation V 1.2.2

-# Overview

-This is to certify that the project entitled **“The Intelligent Mirror powered by Raspberry PI”** has been submitted by **NIRMAL SINGH**, student of **Department of Physics II Year, Hindu College, University of Delhi** at the summer workshop organized by DS Kothari Centre for Research and Innovation in Science Education, Miranda House, University of Delhi from **7th June 2018 to 13th July 2018**

-PROJECT MENTOR: DR MONIKA TOMAR<br />
-PROJECT GUIDE: DR MALLIKA VERMA

 # Table of Contents